Absorb-Minecraft/Legacy-Absorb-server/README.md

 ``mvn clean package``

-If you have loaded this from JetBrains IntelliJ (Community or Ultimate) then you will already have a option to build within the IDE
+If you have loaded this from JetBrains IntelliJ (Community or Ultimate) then you will already have an option to build within the IDE

 ### Contributing

-We are more then happy to look at any contribution and accept most (Malware will not be accepted for example).
+We are more than happy to look at any contribution and accept most (Malware will not be accepted for example).
 Simply follow the steps

 #### Through GitHub

-1. Click the clone button on Github and clone the repo to your own account
+1. Click the clone button on GitHub and clone the repo to your own account
 2. Create a new branch on your version of Absorb (click the branch and then in the search box, type the new branch name)
 3. Open your favourite Java IDE (we recommend IntelliJ) and clone your Absorb repo
 4. Switch branches to your newly created branch
 5. Make the changes you wish
 6. commit your changes
 7. push your changes to your Absorb Repo
-8. Click "Pull Request" on github
+8. Click "Pull Request" on GitHub
 9. select "Compare against Forks"
 10. select your repo and new branch to be merged into Absorb's repo on the master branch
 11. create pull request